 The development of the extended KT function has led to a deeper understanding of how ion dynamics are reflected in $\mu$SR spectra.
 As a result, it has become strongly suggested that most $\mu$SR results previously interpreted in terms of ion diffusion actually pertain to muon self-diffusion.
 However, this does not necessarily mean that previous efforts were made in vain.
 For example, oxides are important materials not only for battery applications but also in various fields such as semiconductors and dielectrics, where it is well known that trace amount of hydrogen significantly influences the physical and functional properties of these materials \cite{Kadono:24}.
-Previous $\mu$SR studies on battery materials are valuable precisely because they represent a treasure trove of information (via muon as pseudo-hydrogen) about the role of such ``hidden hydrogen.''
+Previous $\mu$SR studies on battery materials may be valuable as they provide information on the role of such ``hidden hydrogen'' via muon as pseudo-hydrogen.
 It is strongly hoped that those involved will revisit their studies from this renewed perspective.

 The author thanks T. U. Ito and M. Hiraishi for helpful discussion.
 This work was partially supported by the MEXT Program: Data Creation and Utilization Type Material Research and Development Project (Grant No. JPMXP1122683430).